 Even at the cost of getting a slightly weaker CPU.

 That’s how important SSDs are.

 For a video editor, a good SSD means your software like Premiere Pro will load faster, preview faster and render files much faster than on an HDD.

 Are SSDs Safe?

-No, no I am not asking this with reference to do SSDs blow up :P.
+No, no, I am not asking this with reference to do SSDs blowing up.

-I mean safe in terms of how safe is your data stored on an SSD drive.
+I mean safe regarding how safe your data is stored on an SSD drive.